 The Rural Residential Area comprises the northeast corner of the township except for the M-40 corridor.
 The Rural Residential Area is comprised predominantly of vacant land, farmland, and low density residential development.
 The Rural Residential Area is intended to provide opportunities for farming and low-density residential development that encourages the preservation of the community's overall rural character, natural resources, and open spaces.
-The presence of farming in the township has dwindled.
-While this Plan encourages farming in the community, it none-the-less recognizes the challenges facing the farming community and provides reasonable opportunities for new residences as an alternative land use.
+The presence of farming in the township has remained unchanged since 2007.
+This Plan encourages farming in the community and provides reasonable opportunities for new farming residences as an alternative land use.